realworldocaml/book/en/installing-ocaml.md

 ### Mac OS X

 The [Homebrew](http://github.com/mxcl/homebrew) package manager has an OCaml installer, which is usually updated pretty quickly to the latest stable release.
-Before installing OCaml, make sure that you have the latest XCode installed from the App Store so that a C compiler is available.
+Make sure that you have the latest XCode (and Command Line Tools for XCode) installed from the App Store before starting the OCaml installation.

 ```
 $ brew install ocaml